“A place for everything and everything in its place.” — Unknown

-So after realizing this, we tossed the fancy watering system and put a bucket in its place.
+After realizing this, we tossed the fancy watering system and put a bucket in its place.
 It is a smaller bucket so the chickens can drink from it, but they are so happy because they can easily stick their head in it and guzzle water.

 Now, if you have a smaller number of chickens you can probably get away with one of the smaller poultry waterers.
 We have enough chickens that we’d have to have multiple of those and to be honest, I’m frugal and don’t really want to make that investment when a bucket works just as well.

-So whatever you use to feed and water your chickens, you’ll need to clean them.
+Whatever you use to feed and water your chickens, you’ll need to clean them.
 Take them out of the coop and hose them down.
 That way any dirt can be hosed off and then allow them to air dry.
 This keeps everything clean and that way nothing gross can begin to grow inside of them.

 And ultimately, it is just one more step to keep everyone healthy which is the ultimate goal.

 Now, I will offer an added tip.
-When I put the food and water containers back inside the coop and refill them, I will some times add some ACV and garlic to their water.
+When I put the food and water containers back inside the coop and refill them, I will sometimes add some ACV and garlic to their water.
 It supports their immune system, and I especially do this during the winter months.

 6. A Clean Place to Run

 However, the rest of the year they have to be put up because we grow a lot of items in garden beds inside our fenced backyard.
-This means that they have a fenced off chicken yard so they can still get out and peck in their own area.
+This means that they have a fenced-off chicken yard so they can still get out and peck in their own area.

 Well, you can’t forget about these areas when cleaning.
 So you’ll need to use a rake (or hoe) to level out the litter material that covers these spaces.
 Add some more material if needed as well.

 Basically, you just want to clean up any mess that might be lying around.
 It isn’t a hard job.
-It just needs to be maintained so not to become unsanitary.
+It just needs to be maintained so as not to become unsanitary.

 Honestly, I don’t have to scoop this area out but a few times a year when I need compost.
 However, if you don’t practice the deep litter method, then you’ll need to empty it when cleaning for sanitation purposes.